Dean, School of Education and Social Policy

 He is editor-in-chief of the Journal of Human Resources and has served on numerous national education task forces and panels.
 In addition, Figlio has advised the governments of several U.S. states and nations on five continents on the design, implementation, and evaluation of education policy.

-Figlio is a prolific writer and has been published in leading journals, including the American Economic Review, JAMA Pediatrics, Review of Economics and Statistics, American Economic Journal: Applied Economics, Journal of Public Economics, Journal of Law and Economics, and Journal of Human Resources.
+His work has been published in leading journals, including the American Economic Review, JAMA Pediatrics, Proceedings of the National Academy of Sciences, Review of Economics and Statistics, American Economic Journal: Applied Economics, Journal of Law and Economics, and Journal of Human Resources.

 Curriculum VitaeView David Figlio's CV.